smpanaro/sublime-spotify/README.md

 Installation
 -------
 **The easy way**: Install [Package Control](https://sublime.wbond.net/installation).
 Bring up the Command Pallete.
-Select "Package Control: Install Package", and select SublimeSpotify after the list appears.
+Select "Package Control: Install Package", and select Spotify after the list appears.

-**The other way**: Clone this repository and copy the folder to `~/Library/Application Support/Sublime Text 2/Packages/` or `~/Library/Application Support/Sublime Text 3/Packages/` depending on your version of Sublime.
+**The other way**: Clone this repository to `~/Library/Application Support/Sublime Text 2/Packages/Spotify/` or `~/Library/Application Support/Sublime Text 3/Packages/Spotify/` depending on your version of Sublime.

 Usage
 -----